Skip to content

 Digital skills and classes

-Digital literacy means being able to use a phone, computer, and the internet safely enough to handle daily tasks.
+Digital literacy means being able to use a phone, computer, and the internet safely enough to handle daily life.
 For a parent, that may mean checking school apps, applying for child care, joining a telehealth visit, sending a resume, using email, uploading proof for benefits, or avoiding scams.

 Workforce and job training help

-If your goal is a better job, ask for a full support plan: computer access, child care help, transportation options, resume help, training funding, interview practice, and a realistic schedule.
+If your goal is a better job, ask for a full support plan: computer access, child care help, transportation options, resume help, training funding, interview practice, and a realistic class schedule.

 Virginia Works helps job seekers with career navigation, job search support, training connections, apprenticeship information, and local workforce centers.
-You can use the workforce center locator to find a center near you.
+You can use the workforce locator to find a center near you.
 Ask whether you may qualify for training through workforce programs and whether supportive services may help with transportation, child care, or supplies while you train.

 Benefits and child care can make tech help possible